engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ## Monitoring

-The most crucial facts about our software describe its health.
-A system that is unusable - or worse, down - reduces revenue and user trust.
-We monitor our system by collecting data across sources.
-The most basic being the availability.
-Online services provide HTTP endpoints to query live data of the state of our system.
-These endpoints have been standardized to *zPages*.
-The prevalence of zPages and the low fidelity information of monitoring assists us to effectively monitor third party products within our systems.
+Users, having lost trust in our offering once, are costly to reengage with our product.
 Our brand value decreases exponentially over the time our product is unresponsive.
+Hence, an unusable or unresponsive system reduces immediate and future revenue.
+To minimize downtime, we monitor our system health by collecting data across its sources.
 Crucial detriments to core systems require our immediate attention.

+Monitoring endpoints of online services converged into so-called *zPages*, popular ones being *Healthz*, *RPCz*, *Statsz*, *Tracez*.
+Querying live data enables us to collect information about the health of our software.
+The prevalence of zPages across the industry assists us to effectively monitor third party products within our systems.

-When adverse metrics reach a pre-determined threshold our system sends out alerts to our staff.
-The on-call personnel prioritizes getting the production system back up-and-running.
-Fixing the error is less important than getting the production system back up-and-running.
+Using these endpoints we gather runtime aspects, such as response time, cpu usage, and memory allocation.
+When these metrics reach a pre-determined adverse threshold, our system sends out alerts to our on-call personnel.
+In these kind of emergencies the sole priority is to get the production system back up-and-running.
+We have time to discovering and fix the error in relative piece after our organization stops hemorrhaging revenue.

-As with tests, false positives or false negatives will depreciate the trust in the system.
-Other than tests, were alerts of failed tests happen at expected times during development in low-stakes environments, alerts indicate problems in production and can happen any time.
+False positives or false negatives depreciate the trust in our monitoring system, especially since alerts in production may happen at any time.
 If we're woken up at 3am for a severe alert that turns out to be a false positive, we'll be pretty upset.
-Alert fatigque, desensitation
+A high volume of low-impact alerts lead to fatigue and desensitization.
+Desensitized on-call engineers are more likely to miss-prioritize high-impact alerts.

-Start with the minumum monitoring solution that has the greatest impact on costumers before moving to complex site reliability projects.
+We continuously adjust our alert system to balance immediacy and volume.
+We start with the minimum monitoring solution that has the greatest impact on costumers before moving to complex site reliability projects.

 ## Observability